18F/fbopen/loaders/fbo.gov/README.md

 ### Nightly updates
 All at once: **`fbo-nightly.sh [YYYYMMDD]`** (defaults to yesterday)

+	Downloads the nightly FBO XML file from ftp://ftp.fbo.gov.
+	From the fbo.gov nightly XML data dump, creates and loads a set of Elasticsearch bulk load files.
+    Finally, it visits each listing, scrapes the attachment URLs, downloads the attachment files, and loads them into Elasticsearch as child records.

+    Required ENV vars:

+    `$FBOPEN_ROOT` = the absolute path to your fbopen checkout

+	Optional ENV vars:

+	`$ELASTICSEARCH_URI` = the URI of your Elasticsearch instance; default = *localhost:9200*
+	`$ELASTICSEARCH_INDEX` = the name of the ES index to load into; default = *fbopen*

-Or, if you want to do it in steps:
+If you want to do it in steps, consult `fbo-nightly.sh` for the proper commands.

-* To download the nightly data file: `node nightly-fbo-parser.js -o [-d YYYYMMDD]` (defaults to yesterday)
-* To load the nightly data into FBOpen: `node nightly-fbo-parser.js [-d YYYYMMDD]` (defaults to yesterday)
-* To collect and load listings' attachments into FBOpen: `process-listing-links.sh < links-YYYYMMDD.txt`

-The parser in the nightly code -- that is, the hard part -- is borrowed wholesale from our predecessor [Adam Becker's](https://github.com/adamjacobbecker/) [fbo-parser](https://github.com/presidential-innovation-fellows/fbo-parser).
+The parser in the nightly code -- that is, the hard part -- is mostly the work of our predecessor [Adam Becker's](https://github.com/adamjacobbecker/) [fbo-parser](https://github.com/presidential-innovation-fellows/fbo-parser).
 Thanks Adam!